-Video shows police in Buffalo, New York, shoving man to ground
+Video shows police in Buffalo, New York, shoving 75-year-old to ground

-(Reuters) - As protests over the police killing of George Floyd continued into their tenth night on Thursday, a video shows police in Buffalo, New York, in riot gear shoving a white-haired man to the ground and appearing to march past him.
+(Reuters) - Two Buffalo, New York, police officers were suspended without pay on Thursday after a video showed them shoving a 75-year-old man to the ground, as protests over the police killing of George Floyd continued into their tenth night.

 The video taken by a reporter from local public radio station WBFO and posted on its website and Twitter account shows the white-haired man approaching a line of officers in riot gear.
-One officer pushes him with a baton and a second one pushes him with his hand.
-The sound of a crack is heard and then blood is seen trickling from the man’s head.
-The man is not identified.
+One officer pushes him with a baton and a second one with his hand.
+The sound of a crack is heard and then blood trickles from the man’s head.
+The man, who is white, is not identified.

+“I was deeply disturbed by the video,” Buffalo Mayor Byron Brown said in a statement.
+“After days of peaceful protests and several meetings between myself, police leadership and members of the community, tonight’s event is disheartening.”

+The incident drew widespread condemnation on social media as protesters returned to the streets of several U.S. cities to demonstrate against police brutality.

+Floyd died in Minneapolis on May 25 after former police officer Derek Chauvin put his knee on Floyd’s neck for nearly nine minutes during an arrest.

-The video shows the majority of the officers march past, though the officer who pushed the man with the baton starts to lean over him before he is motioned away by another officer.
+The video in Buffalo shows the majority of the officers march past after the man falls, though the officer who pushed him with a baton starts to lean over him before he is motioned away by another officer.
 Someone is heard calling for a medic.

 The radio station reported that two medics came forward and helped the man into an ambulance.
 Police later said that a man was injured after tripping and falling, the radio station said.